pjambet/til/clojure/2021-01-18_the-"thread"-arrow-operator.md

 # The "thread" arrow operator

-Nothing to do with "Threads" as in the treads in a process, concurrency, parallelism and all that.
+Nothing to do with "Threads" as in the threads in a process, concurrency, parallelism and all that.

 It seems similar to the pipe operator in Elixir, to chain function calls.